wavefrontHQ/docs/pages/doc/proxies_installing.md

    **Note** On Windows, do not run the installer `.exe` file.
 Run the script instead.
 1. After the proxy contacts the Wavefront service, the proxy name displays under "Checking for new proxies..." and the button label changes to **Done**.
-1. Click **Done**.
-The Proxies page displays.
-Verify that your proxy is listed.
-If not, follow the steps in [Managing Proxy Services](#managing-proxy-services) to make sure the proxy is running.
+1. Click **Done** and verify that your proxy is listed on the Proxies page.
+If not, follow the steps in [Managing Proxy Services](#managing-proxy-services) to start the proxy is running.

-If you want to run a proxy in a Kubernetes container, click **Integrations**, click Kubernetes, and click the **Setup** tab.
-Kubernetes is a Featured integration.
+If you want to run a proxy in a Kubernetes container, log in to Wavefront, click **Integrations**, click Kubernetes, click the **Setup** tab, and follow the instructions to deploy a Wavefront proxy in Kubernetes, create a proxy service, and deploy Heapster.

 ### Scripted Proxy Installation